brainpoint/febs-react-component/README.md

 # Citong React Component

-> A component framework for React Native and React Web.
+> A component framework for React Native / React Web.

 ### example
   see the files in path: ./demo/*.*